beginning of content

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-When choosing a health professional, ask questions such as:
+One of the most important factors in successful treatment is your relationship with your mental health professional.
+When choosing a health professional, ask yourself questions such as:

 Most types of health professionals must be registered with the Australian Health Practitioner Registration Agency (AHPRA).
-You can check if a health professional requires registration and is registered or make a complaint about a health professional on the AHPRA website.
+You can check if a health professional requires registration and is registered.
+A complaint about a health professional can be made via the AHPRA website.

-Counsellors and psychotherapists are not required to have completed any specific training, or to have any experience, to practise in Australia.
-They cannot register with AHPRA.
-But there are professional bodies in Australia for counsellors that guarantee that their members have met a certain level of training and experience, e.g. Psychotherapy and Counselling Federation of Australia.
+Counsellors and psychotherapists are required to complete study and appropriate training to practise in Australia.
+There are professional bodies in Australia for counsellors and psychotherapists that ensure that their members have met all requirements and show that they have mental health skills, e.g. Psychotherapy and Counselling Federation of Australia and the Australian Counselling Association.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.